EmbedJournal/embedjournal/_posts/2013-08-05-make-a-tray-to-suspend-pcbs-into-etchant.md

 ### The Big Picture

 Here is the big picture!
-You can see that I'm able to place multiple PCBs in the tray that means I can make a lot of boars in one GO!
+You can see that I'm able to place multiple PCBs in the tray that means I can make a lot of boards in one GO!

 <p style="text-align: center;">
   <a href="/images/posts/2013/08/DSC09619.jpg"><img class="aligncenter size-large wp-image-1661" title="suspension tray" alt="suspension tray" src="/images/posts/2013/08/DSC09619-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/08/DSC09619-1024x576.jpg 1024w, /images/posts/2013/08/DSC09619-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>